SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 * [Ghost](https://ghost.org/): A lightweight headless CMS designed for content creators.
 * [Gatsby](https://www.gatsbyjs.com/): Good for single-page layouts, landing pages, web applications, portfolios, and institutional websites.
 * [Mukurtu](https://mukurtu.org/): A grassroots CMS project aiming to empower communities to manage, share, narrate, and exchange their digital heritage in culturally relevant and ethically-minded ways.

+## Tips for creating sustainable websites {#tips-for-creating-sustainable-websites}

+{{< hint warning >}}
+**Minimal web design for absolute beginners**

+* Use fewer videos and images.
+Make the ones you do use really count!
+* Shrink your images using a tool like [Squoosh](https://squoosh.app/).
+* Use the newer WebP image format (instead of JPEG or PNG).
+* Create an attractive, accessible design that favours dark colours.
+On [some screen types](https://www.wholegraindigital.com/blog/dark-colour-web-design/) they use less energy.
+* Do some research and try to pick a green hosting provider.
+The [Green Web Foundation’s directory](https://www.thegreenwebfoundation.org/directory/) is one useful resource.
+* Use a tool such as [Ecograder](https://ecograder.com/) to see the carbon impact of your site, and learn more about unnecessary elements (e.g. unused Javascript).

+{{< /hint >}}

 ### Images and Lazy Loading {#images-and-lazy-loading}